Wra8th/stock-analysis/README.md

 End to End Data Engineering Project.
-Hybrid Model (On prem) (Planned)
+Hybrid Model (Currently On prem) (Cloud Migration to be Planned) Realtime/Batch workflow
-Realtime/Batch workflow
 SCD-1